-The Company's financial instruments recognized on the Statement of Financial Position consist of cash, mortgages receivable, mortgage interest receivable, demand loan and trade and other payables.
+The Company's financial instruments recognized on the Statement of Financial Position consist of cash and cash equivalents, interest receivable, fees receivable, mortgages receivable, the bank indebtedness and accounts payable and accrued liabilities.
 The fair values of these recognized financial instruments, excluding mortgages receivable, approximate their carrying values due to their short-term maturity.
 The fair values of mortgages receivable approximates their carrying value given the mortgages receivable consist of short-term loans that are repayable at the option of the borrower without yield maintenance or penalties.